 - Developing product and pricing strategy.
 AI helps to identify trends in the market, suggesting new product development or improvements to the existing ones.
 As AI can analyze large quantities of data, it can also help to create more personalized products and services for individual customers and estimate the consumer price elasticity of demand.

 - Developing channels and logistics strategy.
-AI can help to analyze the user journey through your website (e.g., heatmaps) and create suggestions for better site optimization.
+AI can help analyze your website’s user journey (e.g., heatmaps) and create suggestions for better site optimization.
 For example, tools like Hotjar can help you draw insights into where the highest user engagement is on your page.